atodkar/CourseProject/README.md

 # Trend Analysis using news articles

 ## Introduction
-The idea of this project is to find trends on the market as well as business.
+The idea of this project is to find trends in the market and business.
 Many times it is important to evaluate the market situation in just few sentences to get the high level idea of whether the market was positive or negative on the selected date.
 This particular exercise targets the same use case using LDA (Latent Dirichlet Analysis) for topic modelling.

 ## Team